nadavmatalon/PCA9536_RGB/README.md

 (The fourth pin of the PCA9536 - in this case: IO3 - may be left unconnected or could be used for other user-defined purposes).

-Alternatively, it is possible to emply a custom constructor to define a given configuration based on the actual hookup of the PCA9536 to the RGB Led.
-This constructor takes 4 parameters: 3 pin color assignments (IO0 / IO1 / IO2 / IO3 assigned according to the order: RED, GREEN, and BLUE) and the Led type (C_ANODE / C_CATHODE), for example:
+Alternatively, it is possible to employ a custom constructor to define a given configuration based on the actual hookup of the PCA9536 to the RGB Led.
+This constructor takes 4 parameters: 3 Pin-Color assignments (IO0 / IO1 / IO2 / IO3 assigned according to the order: RED, GREEN, and BLUE) and the Led type (C_ANODE / C_CATHODE), for example:

 ```
 PCA9536_RGB device_name(IO3, IO0, IO1, C_CATHODE);